ricgu8086/download_open_access_springer_ebooks/Readme.md

 **Note**: this script is not portable at all as it includes a system call to use the ```wget``` tool in Linux.
 However, it would be pretty easy to substitute this with a call to the ```wget``` python library.

-**Disclaimer**: I have no relationship with Springer, neither they have relation with this code.
+**Disclaimer**: I have no relationship with Springer, neither they have any relationship with this code.